Lords of Thunder: Retrospective coverage

 Retrospective reviews for Lords of Thunder have been equally positive.
 AllGames Shawn Sackenheim highly acclaimed the colorful and varied visuals, hard rock soundtrack, upgradable armor and weapon system as well as its fast pacing.
 IGN Italias Andrea Corritore identified the game as one of the most important shooting games on the PC Engine, alongside Gate of Thunder, Ginga Fukei Densetsu Sapphire and Rayxanber III.
 Reviewing the Virtual Console reissue of the TurboDuo version, Nintendo Lifes Damien McFerran deemed it even better than Gate of Thunder.
 McFerran especially praised the challenging and strategic gameplay and the parallax scrolling.
 He also added that the soundtrack "is discussed in hushed, almost reverent tones by those that have had the pleasure of experiencing it.
-It’s rip-roaring guitar rock – the kind of music that you might turn your nose up at if you were to hear it on the radio – but in this context, it fits like a chain mail glove".
+It's rip-roaring guitar rock – the kind of music that you might turn your nose up at if you were to hear it on the radio – but in this context, it fits like a chain mail glove".

-Eurogamers Dan Whitehead highlighted its soundtrack as with Gate of Thunder.
+Eurogamers Dan Whitehead highlighted its soundtrack, as with Gate of Thunder.
 IGNs Lucas M. Thomas called it one of the best shooter games on the Virtual Console, stating that it proves to still be just as compelling and energetic "15 years" since its original release.
-Hardcore Gaming 101s Eric Johnathan Smith noted that the Sega CD's soundtrack felt "less raw" than the TurboDuo original.
+Hardcore Gaming 101s Eric Johnathan Smith opined that the Sega CD's soundtrack felt "less raw" than that of the TurboDuo original.
 The Japanese book PC Engine Complete Guide 1987-1999 praised the speedy scrolling and expressed surprise about the multiple scrolling backgrounds.
 They also evaluated the music positively, stating that "the unique atmosphere of high quality metal is attractive".